Baestus/viva-new-vegas-wabbajack-test/README.md

 	Automatically grab the iNumHWThreads= value on the users system and update the falloutcustom.ini automatically.
 	Test Epic Games.
 	Test GOG.
-	Direct users to Performance and Stability Guide Figure out to do with Viva New Vegas Base + Extended and Iron Sights Aligned.
-Maybe two separate mod folders for the same mod?
+	Direct users to Performance and Stability Guide.
+	Figure out how to get rid of Improved AI YUP Patch and Iron Sights Aligned from the bottom of Visuals in the Extended Profile.
-	Potentially add Mojava Express Guide?
+	Potentially add Mojave Express Guide?
 Haven't looked at it.